Xilinx/PYNQ/docs/source/overlay_design_methodology/pspl_interface.rst

 reading and writing small amounts of data to/from IP connect to the AXI Slave GP ports.

 More information about using MMIO can be found in the :ref:`pynq-libraries-mmio` section.

 allocate
 --------

 Memory must be allocated before it can be accessed by the IP. ``allocate`` allows memory buffers to be allocated.
-The ``allocate`` function allocates a contiguous memory buffer which allows efficient transfers of data between PS and PL.
+The :func:`pynq.buffer.allocate` function allocates a contiguous memory buffer which allows efficient transfers of data between PS and PL.
 Python or other code running in Linux on the PS can access the memory buffer directly.

 As PYNQ is running Linux, the buffer will exist in the Linux virtual memory.
 The Zynq AXI Slave ports allow an AXI-master IP in an overlay to access physical memory.
 The numpy array returned can also provide the physical memory pointer to the buffer which can be sent to an IP in the overlay.
 The physical address is stored in the ``device_address`` property of the allocated memory buffer instance.
 An IP in an overlay can then access the same buffer using the physical address.

 More information about using allocate can be found in the :ref:`pynq-libraries-allocate` section.

 DMA
 ---

 AXI stream interfaces are commonly used for high performance streaming applications.
 AXI streams can be used with Zynq AXI HP ports via a DMA.

-The ``pynq`` DMA class supports the `AXI Direct Memory Access IP
+The :class:`pynq.lib.dma.DMA` class supports the `AXI Direct Memory Access IP
 <https://www.xilinx.com/support/documentation/ip_documentation/axi_dma/v7_1/pg021_axi_dma.pdf>`_.
 This allows data to be read from DRAM, and sent to an AXI stream, or received from a stream and written to DRAM.

 More information about using DMA can be found in the :ref:`pynq-libraries-dma` section.

 Interrupt
 ---------